Kitchen: Rationalization

-A stepping stone to the modern fitted kitchen was the Frankfurt Kitchen, designed by Margarethe Schütte-Lihotzky for social housing projects in 1926.
+A stepping stone to the modern fitted kitchen was the Frankfurt Kitchen, designed by Margarete Schütte-Lihotzky for social housing projects in 1926.
 This kitchen measured 1.9 by 3.4 m, and was built to optimize kitchen efficiency and lower building costs.
 The design was the result of detailed time-motion studies and interviews with future tenants to identify what they needed from their kitchens.
-Schütte-Lihotzky's fitted kitchen was built in some 10,000 apartments in housing projects erected in Frankfurt in the 1930s.
+Schütte-Lihotzky's fitted kitchen was built in some 10,000 apartments in housing projects erected in Frankfurt, Germany in the 1930s.

 Materials

 The Frankfurt Kitchen of 1926 was made of several materials depending on the application.
-The modern built-in kitchens of today use particle boards or MDF, decorated with a variety of materials and finishes including wood veneers, lacquer, glass, melamine, laminate, ceramic and eco gloss.
+The modern built-in kitchens of today use particle board or MDF, decorated with a variety of materials and finishes including wood veneers, lacquer, glass, melamine, laminate, ceramic and eco gloss.
 Very few manufacturers produce home built-in kitchens from stainless steel.
 Until the 1950s, steel kitchens were used by architects, but this material was displaced by the cheaper particle board panels sometimes decorated with a steel surface.